CasioPT87/braineorender/README.md

-## Small example with a simple backend and a slightly more complicated frontend server
+## The simplest example of a small app with differenct types of rendering.
+For educational purpose.

 Render types included: